 6. The AI/ML Enablement Server monitors the notifications of the established subscriptions in step 4 and based on the received notifications enforces the AI/ML policies which conditions are met, e.g.:

 a. if the conditions for the re-selection action within the member selection policy are met, the AI/ML Enablement Server shall initiate the re-selection procedure (as described in step 4 within clause 8.6.1.1) to select a new AI/ML Enablement Client as a selected member.
 The AI/ML Enabler Server may configure and initiate the AI/ML data transfer from the re-selected member to the selected member.
-When the AI/ML data transfer is finished, the AI/ML Enablement Server shall cancel the related monitoring subscriptions configured in step 5b, release the established AI/ML sessions in step 3, and remove the enforced policies; and
+When the AI/ML data transfer is finished or the selected members no longer match the conditions in the policy, the AI/ML Enablement Server shall cancel the related monitoring subscriptions configured in step 5b, release the established AI/ML sessions in step 3, and remove the enforced policies; and

-b. if conditions for the QoS adjustment policy are met, the AI/ML Enablement Server shall generate and enforce the QoS policy(-ies).
+b.
+For the selected AI/ML members in 6.a, if conditions for the QoS adjustment policy are met, the AI/ML Enablement Server shall generate and enforce the QoS policy(-ies) as per step 3 of clause 8.14.2.1.
 The AI/ML Enablement Server shall continue the QoS monitoring for the relevant AI/ML Enablement Client(s).
-If the AI/ML Enablement Client QoS characteristics do not match the required QoS values, the AI/ML Enablement Server shall initiate the re-selection procedure as described in step 7a.
+If the AI/ML Enablement Client QoS adjustment conditions are no longer met the, the AI/ML member is de-selected and the QoS adjustment is reversed and , the AI/ML Enablement Server shall initiate the re-selection procedure as described in step 6a.

 7. The AI/ML Enablement Server notifies the VAL server about the selected AI/ML client’s status update, e.g., the AI/ML Enablement Client A is re-selected and replaced by AI/ML Enablement Client B.